Warning: This work has been rated 18+.

 "Holy shit he's--your awake!
 How did you even get all the way over here," before he could even respond, she continued, "Yeah, yeah.
 See ya Luka."
 A chord of bewilderment flashed through his mind.

 "Luka?"
 He knew exactly what she said though he couldn't help but repeat it.
 Things were only getting weirder and weirder.
 It was one thing after the next and he could only hope it stopped soon.
+Passing out when I actually wanted to would be nice too.
+The whole passing out thing was getting tiring, and quick.

 "Yeah.
 Do you know her or something?"